 4.3.1.
-Within 60 days after achieving the maximum production rate at which the affected facility will be operated, but not later than 180 days after initial startup of such facility, or at such other times specified by this part, the owner or operator of such facility shall conduct performance test(s) and furnish a written report of the results of such performance test(s).
+Except as specified in paragraphs (a)(1),(a)(2), (a)(3), and (a)(4) of this section, within 60 days after achieving the maximum production rate at which the affected facility will be operated, but not later than 180 days after initial startup of such facility, or at such other times specified by this

-- 4.3.2.
-Compliance with opacity standards in this part shall be determined by conducting observations in accordance with Method 9 in appendix A of this part.
-For purposes of determining initial compliance, the minimum total time of observations shall be 3 hours (30 6-minute averages) for the performance test or other set of observations (meaning those fugitive-type emission sources subject only to an opacity standard).
+4.3.2.
+Compliance with opacity standards in this part shall be determined by conducting observations in accordance with Reference Method 9 in appendix A of 40 CFR 60.
+For purposes of determining initial compliance, the minimum total time of observations shall be 3 hours (thirty 6-minute averages) for the performance test or other set of observations (meaning those fugitive-type emission sources subject only to an opacity standard).